MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 These shift-based presence states&mdash;**Off shift**, **On shift**, **Busy**&mdash;are separate from the [default set of presence states](../../presence-admins.md) in Teams.
 With these two sets of presence states, you can customize the experience for users based on their role.

 With shift-based presence, you can also manage access to Teams when Firstline Workers are off shift.
-You can set up a custom message to say they won't be compensated for time spent on Teams.
-Firstline Workers must acknowledge this message before they can access Teams.
+You can set up a custom message that Firstline Workers must acknowledge before they can access Teams.

 ## Shift-based presence